jeevkulk/datastructures-algorithms/README.md

 Refer: src/main/java/algorithm/array/MaxSumOfSubArray

-# 2. Caching Algorithms
+# 2. Sorting Algorithms

-**2.1 Caching Algorithm:** Provides LRU and LFU caching service using LinkedList
+**2.1 BubbleSort**
+Refer: src/main/java/algorithm/sort/BubbleSort

+**2.2 InsertionSort**
+Refer: src/main/java/algorithm/sort/InsertionSort

+**2.3 SelectionSort**
+Refer: src/main/java/algorithm/sort/SelectionSort

+**2.4 MergeSort**
+Refer: src/main/java/algorithm/sort/MergeSort

+# 3. String Algorithms

+**3.1.
+Is Unique:** Implement an algorithm to determine if a string has all unique characters.
+What if you cannot use additional data structures?
+Refer: src/main/java/algorithm/string/HasUniqueChars

+**3.2.
+Check Permutation:** Given two strings, write a method to decide if one is a permutation of the other
+Refer: src/main/java/algorithm/string/CheckPermutation

+**3.3.
+Palindrome Permutation:** Given a string, write a function to check if it is a permutation of a palindrome.
+A palindrome is a word or phrase that is the same forwards and backwards.
+A permutation is a rearrangement of letters.
+The palindrome does not need to be limited to just dictionary words.
+_EXAMPLE
+Input: Tact Coa
+Output: True (permutations: "taco cat", "atco eta", etc.)_
-Refer: src/main/java/algorithm/cache/service/CacheService
+Refer: src/main/java/algorithm/string/CheckPalindromePermutation

-# 3. Search Algorithms
+# 4. Search Algorithms

-**3.1 Knuth-Morris-Pratt Pattern Search Algorithm:** Given a string pattern - find the first occurrence that pattern in the text using Knuth-Morris-Pratt algorithm.
+**4.1 Knuth-Morris-Pratt Pattern Search Algorithm:** Given a string pattern - find the first occurrence that pattern in the text using Knuth-Morris-Pratt algorithm.
 Refer: src/main/java/algorithm/search/KnuthMorrisPrattPatternSearch

-**3.2 Rabin-Karp Pattern Search Algorithm:** Given a string pattern - find the first occurrence that pattern in the text using Rabin-Karp algorithm.
+**4.2 Rabin-Karp Pattern Search Algorithm:** Given a string pattern - find the first occurrence that pattern in the text using Rabin-Karp algorithm.
 Refer: src/main/java/algorithm/search/RabinKarpPatternSearch

-**3.3.
+**4.3.
 Shakespeare Word Usage Analysis** Given two files (refer to resoruces directory), one containing words used by Shakespeare and the other containing all the words in Webster dictionary - find the following:
  _(i) Total Number of Distinct Words in Webster Dictionary (ii) Total Number of Distinct Words used by Shakespeare (iii) Number of Words in dictionary used by Shakespeare